Why Should You Look at Things from a Different Perspective [VIDEOS]

 Mirroring is a simple way to understand your opponent better.

-In the most basic form you just repeat the gist of what the other person said back to them.
-Use the same sentence of phrase.
+In the most basic form, you just repeat the gist of what the other person said back to them.
+Use the same sentence or phrase.
 Mirroring will help you clarify if you understand what the other person said.

-For example, when they say “Trump is the best president we have had” then you can mirror “So, you mean that everything that Trump dose is right?”
+For example, when they say “Trump is the best president we have had” then you can mirror “So, you mean that everything that Trump does is right?”

 Most people do not hold absolute views and your opponent may say something where you can find common ground.